-Join us to find out more about how the Basic Tracker and the four automated ways of confirming payments can help you track and confirm your payments, and what you need to do to get started.
+Join us to find out more about the ways you can confirm payments, including our free Basic Tracker tool and our automated channels, and what you need to do to get started.

-We have a number of automated and manual tools to help you easily and quickly provide payment confirmations.
+We have a number of user friendly automated and manual ways for you to confirm your payments.

 5 ways to confirm

 The Basic Tracker